tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/LessonPlan.md

 * The temperature value from the first row is found in the `Lag_Temperature` column in the second row, for example.

-* The temperature data has been shifted down by one time period--in this case an hour.
+* The temperature data has been shifted down by one time period-in this case, one hour.

 * The temperature from one hour to the next changes in relatively small increments.